valleyofdoom/PC-Tuning/README.md

 <h3 id="applying-options">11.7.2.
 Applying Options <a href="#applying-options">(permalink)</a></h3>

+- If you prefer not to run any scripts, the option of manually creating the registry file with the keys you need are explained in [/docs/registry-opts.md](/docs/registry-opts.md).
+This document contains all of the keys that would be merged when using the script

 - Open PowerShell as administrator and enter the command below.
-If the command fails, then try to disable tamper protection (Windows 10 1909+) and real-time protection in Windows Defender.
-If that doesn't work, reboot then re-execute the command again.
-If none of the previous workarounds worked, then try run the command in safe-mode.
-If you prefer not to run any scripts, the option of manually creating the registry file with the keys you need are explained in [/docs/registry-opts.md](/docs/registry-opts.md).
-This document contains all of the keys that would be merged when using the script
+If the command fails, then carry out the following steps in order: disable tamper protection (Windows 10 1909+) and real-time protection in Windows Defender.
+If it still fails, then reboot and re-execute the command again.
+If it still fails, then run the command in safe-mode

     ```powershell
     C:\bin\apply-registry.ps1